cantaloupe-project/cantaloupe/README.md

 * Add the `logging.*` keys from the sample configuration.
 * Add the `generate_https_links` key from the sample configuration.
+* Add the `FfmpegProcessor.path_to_binaries` key from the sample configuration.
+* Add the `processor.*` keys corresponding to various video formats from the sample configuration.
 * Rename `HttpResolver.username` to `HttpResolver.auth.basic.username` in the
   configuration.
 * Rename `HttpResolver.password` to `HttpResolver.auth.basic.secret` in the